-It is important that response devices be checked initially when the system is installed, as well as periodically during an on-going maintenance program.
+It is important that response devices be checked initially when the EQP System is installed, as well as periodically during an ongoing maintenance program.

-Be sure to secure all output devices that are actuated by the system to prevent unwanted activation of equipment, and remember to place these output devices back into service when the checkout is complete.
+Be sure to secure all output devices that are actuated by the EQP System to prevent unwanted activation of equipment, and remember to place these output devices back into service when the checkout is complete.